-The second breathalyzer test is the one you blow into at the police station.
-In Florida, all police stations must use the Intoxilyzer 8000 to test DUI suspects, and they may only use results from this brand in court as evidence.
+The second breathalyzer test is what you blow into at the police station.
+All police stations must use the Intoxilyzer 8000 to test DUI suspects, and they may only use results from this brand in court as evidence.
 If you refuse to blow into the Intoxilyzer 8000, your refusal can be used against you in court.
 Your refusal may show the court your “consciousness of guilt.”

 What Kind of Evidence Can Be Used Against Me at Trial?